 When you register online, you will provide us with information about each child you sign up – name, age, and any allergies or other special information you’d like us to know about them.
 After your registration is complete, you will receive an email confirmation with a link to an online waiver for you to complete prior to the start of camp for each child you signed up.
 If you do not receive an email confirmation after registering or have any difficulty completing the waiver, please email email@example.com.

 Day Camp Routine

-For each of the five days of camp, our instructors will keep kids busy with a variety of fun beach activities, including surfing, stand-up paddleboarding, and skimboarding.
+For each of the five days of camp, our instructors will keep kids busy with a variety of fun beach activities, including surfing, stand-up paddleboarding, skimboarding, and games.
 Activities are determined based on weather and water conditions at the time; if the conditions are unsafe on Lake Michigan, we will focus on land-based activities, then make up water-based activities another time.
 Campers will also take turns with activities and equipment to make sure instructors can provide hands-on supervision, and to give everyone a chance to participate.